|Type:||Trad, 4 pitches, 400'|

 Approach: Turn off the regular trail to Lambda Wall above the large tree and traverse left on easy but featured ground with generally friendly vegetation (see photo for details).

-Pitch 2: 110 ft, 5.7.
-From the tree go up and slightly left on a somewhat slabby terrain with smaller holds and few small pro placements (this is the crux section, it goes down to 5.6 or less after that).
-Traverse left on an easy almost-ledge to a comphy ledge just right of a dead tree with a tat on it.
-(With a small live tree below.)
-Go up and right past a tiny bush.
-Continue right past a piton, then up a steep but easy corner on jugs, and pop up onto a slab.
+Pitch 2: 100 ft, 5.7.
+From the tree go up and slightly left on a somewhat slabby terrain with smaller holds and few small pro placements.
+Traverse left on an easy almost-ledge.
+Go up and right past a tiny bush and a piton, then up a steep but easy corner on jugs, and pop up onto a slab.
 Belay from below the head wall.